ciaranmcnulty/ciaranmcnulty.com/2022-05-12-multiple-build-contexts.md

 ## Breaking stages into separate Dockerfiles

-On one project we have a large complex codebase, where separate stages are used for a frontend build pipeline that's maintained almost entirely independently, while the main application is in PHP.
+On a large complex codebase, we use separate stages for the main PHP application, and a frontend build pipeline that's maintained almost entirely independently.

 A very simplified version would look like this:
 ```Dockerfile